SciZoom: A Large-scale Benchmark for Hierarchical Scientific Summarization across the LLM Era: Experiments

 \subsection{Baselines}

-We benchmark six open-source LLMs in zero-shot settings, pairing older and newer versions within each model family to analyze cross-era generalization.
-The Mistral family includes v0.1 with a knowledge cutoff of late 2022 and v0.3 with a cutoff of late 2023~\cite{jiang2023mistral7b}.
-For Llama, we compare Llama-3-8B-Instruct with Llama-3.1-8B-Instruct~\cite{dubey2024llama}.
-The Qwen family pairs Qwen-7B~\cite{bai2023qwentechnicalreport} with Qwen2-7B-Instruct~\cite{team2024qwen2}.
-This design enables analysis of whether newer model releases exhibit improved robustness to the linguistic shifts observed in \postllm papers.
+We benchmark six open-source LLMs in zero-shot settings, pairing older and newer versions within each family: Mistral-7B v0.1/v0.3~\cite{jiang2023mistral7b}, Llama-3/3.1-8B-Instruct~\cite{grattafiori2024llama}, and Qwen/Qwen2-7B~\cite{bai2023qwen,yang2024qwen2technicalreport}.
+DeepSeek-R1~\cite{guo2025deepseek} (671B) serves as a frontier reference.
+Note that \postllm models may have seen some test papers during pretraining, making our evaluation conservative.

-The \postllm models have knowledge cutoffs that overlap with our \postllm test set, meaning some papers may have been seen during pretraining.
-This potential data contamination makes our benchmark a conservative evaluation, as models may perform better on \postllm papers due to memorization rather than generalization.
-All models receive the full paper text as input and generate outputs for each granularity level independently using greedy decoding with a maximum output length of 512 tokens for abstracts and contributions, and 64 tokens for TL;DRs.

-For embedding-based analysis, we employ NV-Embed-v2~\cite{lee2024nv}, a state-of-the-art model on the MTEB benchmark~\cite{muennighoff2023mteb}, to measure semantic similarity between generated and ground-truth summaries (Table~\ref{tab:embedding_sim}), conduct cross-granularity retrieval experiments (Tables~\ref{tab:retrieval_gt} and~\ref{tab:retrieval_gen}), and visualize hierarchical summary embeddings via UMAP (Figure~\ref{fig:umap_semantic}).
-We select three representative models---Mistral-7B-v0.1, Llama-3-8B, and Qwen2-7B---for these analyses based on their summarization performance.
+All models generate outputs independently per granularity using greedy decoding (512 tokens for abstracts/contributions, 64 for TL;DRs) with front-back truncation to each model's context length; full details are in Appendix~\ref{app:preproc}.
+For embedding-based analysis, we employ NV-Embed-v2~\cite{lee2025nv} for semantic similarity measurement and cross-granularity retrieval.